-Net cash provided by investing activities was \$4.6 million for the fiscal year ended September 30, 2012 which was due primarily to release of \$20.0 million of restricted cash collateral related to our cash secured term loan offset partially by capital expenditures primarily used for new model homes.
-Net cash used in investing activities was \$260.3 million for the fiscal year ended September 30, 2011 which was primarily related to the \$247.4 million funding of collateral (restricted cash) for the Company's cash secured term loan.
+Net cash provided by investing activities was \$190.2 million for the fiscal year ended September 30, 2013 which was due primarily to the release of \$205.0 million of restricted cash collateral related to our cash secured term loan offset partially by capital expenditures primarily used for new model homes.
+Net cash provided by investing activities was \$4.6 million for the fiscal year ended September 30, 2012 which was due primarily to release of \$20.0 million of restricted cash collateral related to our cash secured term loan offset partially by capital expenditures.
+Net cash provided by investing activities was \$4.6 million for the fiscal year ended September 30, 2012 which was due primarily to release of \$20.0 million of restricted cash collateral related to our cash secured term loan offset partially by capital expenditures.
+Net cash used in investing activities was \$260.3 million for the fiscal year ended September 30, 2011 which was primarily related which was primarily related to the \$247.4 million funding of collateral (restricted cash) for the Company's cash secured term loan.

 In addition to our continued focus on generation and preservation of cash, we are also focused on increasing our stockholders' equity and reducing our leverage.
-During fiscal 2012, one of our priorities was to pursue opportunities that would enable us to reduce our interest expense and extend the maturities of our debt.
-With this focus, we decided to offer to exchange our Mandatory Convertible Subordinated Notes and Tangible Equity Units for common stock at a premium.
+In February 2013 we completed a \$200 million senior debt offering, net proceeds of which were used to repay our 2015 Senior Notes and repurchase a portion of our 2019 Senior Notes.
+Further, in September 2013, we completed another \$200 million senior debt offering, the proceeds of which will be used to fund additional land acquisitions and development and for general corporate purposes.
+During fiscal 2013 we also repaid \$205 million of our cash secured term loan.
+The aforementioned 2013 transactions contributed to \$1.2 million of cash provided by financing activities for the year ended September 30, 2013.
+In fiscal 2012, we exchanged our Mandatory Convertible Subordinated Notes and Tangible Equity Units for common stock at a premium.
 We also completed underwritten public offerings of 4.4 million shares of Beazer common stock and 4.6 million 7.5% tangible equity units (TEUs) for net proceeds of \$171.4 million which, net of debt and other financing payments, resulted in net cash provided by financing activities of \$133.6 million for the fiscal year ended September 30, 2012.
-In addition, in fiscal 2012, we completed a \$300 million senior secured debt offering, net proceeds of which were used to redeem our outstanding 2017 Senior Secured Notes and repurchase a portion of our 2019 Senior Notes.
-Net cash provided by financing activities was \$272.5 million for the fiscal year ended September 30, 2011 primarily related to borrowings under our cash secured term loan and our completion of a \$250 million senior unsecured debt offering, \$210.0 million net proceeds of which was used to redeem our outstanding 2013 Senior Notes and a portion of our 2015 and 2016 Senior Notes.
-During fiscal 2010, the proceeds received from the issuance of equity securities and new debt was offset by the repurchase of outstanding debt with nearer term maturities.
-As a result of the above fiscal 2012 transactions, we expect our annualized interest expense to decrease by approximately \$15 million.
+In addition, in fiscal 2012, we completed a \$300 million senior secured debt offering, net proceeds of which were used to redeem our outcash secured term loan and our completion of a \$250 million senior unsecured debt offering, \$210.0 million net proceeds of which was used to redeem our outstanding 2013 Senior Notes and a portion of our 2015 and 2016 Senior Notes